 “In university, most of the classes are theory-based.
 To get full understanding of the theories, one has to apply them practically in real life and venture around.”

 Though at times one will question themselves whether they chose the right course to study or not, Olivia believes that one’s initial motive will encourage them to move ahead.
 As a person who loves making media products, Olivia thinks that joining media-related clubs gave her practical skills, such as writing in Ignite and making videos in Nottingham TV.
-Despite taking Spanish, Olivia doesn’t have a strong desire to work in Spain.
+At the moment, Olivia does not have plans to work in Spain, but is open to any opportunities that may come by.
 Graduating in a few months’ time, she hopes to work in a creative environment, such as film production, advertising, or broadcasting.

 First Year, ICS with Japanese

 One of the reasons Stephannie chose this course was because “there are no calculations to be done.”
 To her, ICS modules are very broad and allow her to test the waters before deciding her future paths.
 Her initial plans were to either enter School of Education or Nottingham University Business School (NUBS), but none of them worked out.
 Despite having a harsh start off, what she likes most about the course is the foreign language options they get to choose, and she chose Japanese.
 Also, this course gives a variety of elective module options from different schools, such as psychology, political, and business modules.
 Moreover, what fascinates her most is how the Cultural Studies module helped her look at the ‘ordinaries’ with a different perspective.

 “As a media student, we see a deep relationship between media and society and it tells how [this relationship] affects us unconsciously.”